rubocop/rubocop/manual/cops_rails.md

 The cop is configurable and can enforce the use of the older something_filter methods or the newer something_action methods.

+If the TargetRailsVersion is set to less than 4.0, the cop will enforce the use of filter methods.

 ### Important attributes

 Attribute | Value